 Each student is paired up with a facilitator for one-on-one interaction.
 The facilitator will be available to answer any questions you may have and to provide feedback on your performance.

 Yes, you can use a Mac for this program.

 14. How can I get more information on the program?

 If you have questions that are not answered on our website, please feel free to contact us via LIVE chat (click the button toward the top of the page).
 If you are visiting us during non-business hours, please feel free to send us a question using the "Contact Us" form to the right.
 You may also call us at 1-855-520-6806.
 We will answer your questions promptly.

 Our programs are all open-enrollment, which means you can register and start the program as soon as you're ready.

 Please note: Once the program curriculum is accessed online or through submission of a material shipment confirmation, refunds cannot be issued.

 16. Does this program prepare for a certification?

-Yes, you will be prepared to sit for the Pharmacy Technician Certification Exam (PTCE), offered by Pharmacy Technician Certification Board (PTCB) and receive an exam voucher after successful completion of the program and financial obligation.
+Yes, you will be prepared to sit for the PTCE, offered by PTCB and receive an exam voucher after successful completion of the program and financial obligation.